Buying real estate in Seoul?

 What are the total closing costs in Seoul in 2026 as a percentage?

-As of early 2026, the total closing costs for buying property in Seoul typically run between 3.5% and 5% of the purchase price for a straightforward first-home purchase, excluding any multi-home surcharges that can dramatically increase costs.
+As of early 2026, the estimated total closing costs when buying property in Seoul are roughly 3.5% to 5% of the purchase price for a standard single-home purchase by an individual, though this can climb higher in specific circumstances.

-The realistic low-to-high closing cost range that covers most standard Seoul transactions runs from about 2.8% for simple cases with lower acquisition tax brackets up to 7% or more when you factor in higher tax rates, legal review, and potential complications.
+The realistic low-to-high range that covers most standard Seoul transactions runs from about 2.8% for the most straightforward deals up to 7% or more if you face multi-home ownership surcharges or corporate buyer rules, which can push acquisition tax rates sharply higher.

-The specific fee categories that make up total closing costs in Seoul include acquisition tax (the biggest piece at 1% to 3% for first homes), local education tax, registration fees, court fees, judicial scrivener fees, and brokerage commission which is capped by regulation.
+The specific fee categories that make up the total closing cost in Seoul include acquisition tax (the single largest component, typically 1% to 3% for a first-home individual buyer), local education tax, special rural development tax, registration and court fees, the licensed brokerage commission (regulated by price band), and optional but recommended legal review fees for foreign buyers.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Seoul.